fac30/PLOG_Marika/Week_03.md

 - Set up and configured `tsconfig.json` to ensure the TypeScript compiler properly handles the project.

-- Structured a TypeScript-based Express application and confirmed the successful initialization of the Express server.

 - Installed TypeScript and the necessary packages using the following command:

     ```bash